-These sensors are responsible for taking measurements of local temperature for both the DAISI electronics and the CdTe detector cylinder.
-There are four temperature sensors integrated into the DAISI electronics.
-Each temperature sensor within the DAISI electronics operates over a range of -55 °C to +125 °C, with 14-bit resolution and includes programmable output pins.
+Thermal sensors measure local temperatures for both the DAISI electronics and the CdTe detector cylinder.
+Four temperature sensors are integrated into the DAISI electronics.
+Each operates over a range of -55 °C to +125 °C with 14-bit resolution and includes programmable output pins.
 These outputs will be utilized for active temperature regulation by toggling switches connected to resistors used for heat dissipation.